ccontrols/component-controls/README.md

 ### Motivation

--   Storybook is the most used system for developing components with a focus on design systems
--   The Storybook [CSF](https://storybook.js.org/docs/formats/component-story-format/) format introduced in v5.2 was a leap forward and allows for open interoperability.
-Component-controls builds on the CSF and vastly extends it, for more information take a look at the `@component-controls/specification` package.
--   The Storybook [docs addon](https://github.com/storybookjs/storybook/tree/next/addons/docs) added the ability to view documentation from CSF and MDX formats.
--   We wanted to allow component-controls to function both as a full replacement to the addon docs, as well as alongside the addon docs.
--   Componnet-controls uses it's own instrumenters and loaders for both CSF and MDX formats and usually provides more meta information to the componnets ()
+-   Allow adding component-controls in storybook DocsPage.
+-   Allow adding storybook docs blocks in component-controls documentation pages.
+-   Allow standalone component-controls documentation pages.
+-   Allow an unlimited number of documentation pages.
+-   Fully replace and extend the Storybook addon-docs block components.
+-   Fully replace Storybook's modx-compiler and source-loader.
+-   Provide and extensible framework of components, blocks and pages.

 ### Limitations

--   Initial version handles only react apps.
-This will be improvedin further versions.
+-   Initial version is only for `react` apps.
+More frameworks are on the roadmap.
 -   Only handles the CSF and MDX stories format.
-The storeisOf API is not supported and there are currenlt no plans to support it.
+The storeisOf API is not supported and there are currently no plans to support it.
--   The Storybook MDX format is a bit of a letdown as it uses a proprietary format that we will replace in due time with a portable [frontmatter](https://www.gatsbyjs.org/docs/mdx/markdown-syntax/#frontmatter--mdx-example) stories format, similar to the CSF format.
+-   The Storybook MDX is a proprietary format that will be replaced in due time with a portable [frontmatter](https://www.gatsbyjs.org/docs/mdx/markdown-syntax/#frontmatter--mdx-example) stories format, similar to the CSF format.

 <!-- END-PACKAGE-SECTION -->